node-class-may-2023/ComIT_Node/css.md

 * Any browser that supports web fonts can have exactly the fonts you specify available to it
 * The @font-face CSS rule allows authors to specify fonts (online url(), and locally local()), to display text on their web pages
 * By allowing authors to provide their own fonts, @font-face eliminates the need to depend on the limited number of fonts users have installed on their computers
+* Don't forget that not all fonts are free!
 * To use custom fonts first we need to define it
 [MDN font-face doc](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face)